saintograph/bike-sharing/README.md

 **Step 2:**

-The [dataset](https://www.kaggle.com/jolasa/bay-area-bike-sharing-trips) should be available in a localy.
+The [dataset](https://www.kaggle.com/jolasa/bay-area-bike-sharing-trips) should be available in locally.
 It's not included with the code in this repository.

 **Step 3:**

 Run a Docker container and specify a local folder which contains the dataset on your hard-drive as a volume by including `-v C:\projects\some-project:/opt/notebooks` when executing `docker run`.